 There are lots of ways you can choose to add that personal touch to your direct mail.
 Many of these are simple techniques, like using the customer’s name to address them, which is much more personal than ‘homeowner’, and by including personalised product recommendations, so that the customer will feel like your company is taking a genuine interest in their purchase habits.
 Another way that you can increase your return on investment with direct mail is through using image personalisation.

 The Impact of Images and the Power of Personalisation

-The use of both imagery and personalisation are two great tools in their own right, proven by the statistic that around 84% of customers have said that if a brand was unable to personalise offers based on the customers preference and purchase history, they would no longer buy from them.
-In addition to this a massive 98% of customers believe that the use of personalisation is very important.
+The use of both imagery and personalisation are two great tools in their own right, proven by the statistic that around 84% of customers have said that if a brand were unable to personalise offers based on the customer’s preference and purchase history, they would no longer buy from them.
+In addition to this, a massive 98% of customers believe that the use of personalisation is very important.